vlamen/atlantive.github.io/tos.md

 Atlantive may also also use javascript, e-tags, "flash cookies", and HTML5 local storage to collect information about your online activities over time and across different websites or online services.
 Many browsers include their own management tools for removing HTML5 local storage objects.

 You may be able to opt out of receiving personalized advertisements as described below under "Your Choices."

-Information we collect from other sources
+**_Information we collect from other sources_**

-Information from third party services: We also obtain information from third parties and combine that with Information we collect through Atlantive Cloud Services.
+_Information from third party services_: We also obtain information from third parties and combine that with Information we collect through Atlantive Cloud Services.
 For example, we may have access to certain information from a third party social media or authentication service if you log into Atlantive Cloud Services through the service or otherwise provide us with access to Information from the service.
 Any access that we may have to such Information from a third party social or authentication service is in accordance with the authorization procedures determined by that service.
 By authorizing us to connect with a third party service, you authorize us to access and store your name, email address(es), current city, profile picture URL, and other information that the third party service makes available to us, and to use and disclose it in accordance with this Privacy Policy.
 You should check your privacy settings on these third party services to understand and change the information sent to us through these services.

 **_How we use Information we collect__**

 _General Uses_: We use the Information we collect about you (including Personal Information to the extent applicable) for a variety of purposes, including to:

-	•	Provide, operate, maintain, improve, and promote Atlantive Cloud Services;
+	•	Provide, operate, maintain, improve and promote Atlantive Cloud Services;
 	•	Enable you to access and use Atlantive Cloud Services, including uploading, downloading, collaborating on and sharing Content;
 	•	Process and complete transactions, and send you related information, including purchase confirmations and invoices;
 	•	Send transactional messages, including responding to your comments, questions, and requests; providing customer service and support; and sending you technical notices, updates, security alerts, and support and administrative messages;
 	•	Send promotional communications, such as providing you with information about services, features, surveys, newsletters, offers, promotions, contests, events; and providing other news or information about us and our select partners.
 You have the ability to opt out of receiving any of these communications as described below under "Your Choices";
 	•	Process and deliver contest or sweepstakes entries and rewards;
 	•	Monitor and analyze trends, usage, and activities in connection with Atlantive Cloud Services and for marketing or advertising purposes;
 	•	Investigate and prevent fraudulent transactions, unauthorized access to Atlantive Cloud Services, and other illegal activities;
 	•	Personalize Atlantive Cloud Services, including by providing content, features, or advertisements that match your interests and preferences;
 	•	Enable you to communicate, collaborate, and share Content with users in your organisations Cloud Services domain; and
 	•	For other purposes about which we obtain your consent.

 Notwithstanding the foregoing, we will not use Personal Information appearing in our Analytics Logs or Web Logs for any purpose.
 The use of Information collected through our Atlantive Cloud Services shall be limited to the purposes disclosed in this policy.